Phonetic techniques of language games. What is sound writing: examples. Sound recording in literature

 (Sakharov 1838, 393)

-The second text is an example of the folklorization of A. Maikov's literary lullaby, sung to the author in the Lyubytinsky district of the Novgorod region in 1995.
-Apparently only the literary text (highlighted in italics) was not enough to implement the sleep function, so it is framed by traditional formulas with active sound repetition of markers.
-The following matches are also highlighted:
+The second text is an example of folklorization of A. Maikov’s literary lullaby, sung by the author in the Lyubytinsky district of the Novgorod region in 1995.
+Apparently, only the literary text (in italics) was not enough to implement the function of soporific, so it is framed by traditional formulas with active sound repetition of markers.
+The following correspondences are also highlighted:

 "Hush, Little Baby, Do not Say a Word,